verbb/formie/docs/feature-tour/spam-protection.md

 # Flags content if it contains either "spam" or "junk" along with "email".
 [match: (spam OR junk) AND email]

-# Flags content if it doesn't contains "client".
+# Flags content if it doesn't contain "client".
 [match: NOT client]
 ```